Trademark Engine Logo

 Nike’s “Just Do It” is a perfect example of a trademark.
 You immediately associate those three words with the brand.
 However, this association between a brand and an identifying phrase can create risks.
 Other companies may attempt to capitalize on it by using the phrase to draw people toward their businesses.
 Thankfully, trademarks prevent that from happening.

 You don’t need to register a name, logo, or slogan for certain trademark protections to apply.
 This is what is commonly referred to as a “common law trademark.”
-If a phrase or logo is associated with your business, you already have automatic protections.
-Unfortunately, you may face a protracted legal battle if you don’t register your trademark and somebody uses the material without your permission.
-Your common law trademark rights may also be limited to where you operate, whereas a registered mark is protected nationwide.
+If a phrase or logo is associated with your business, you already have some automatic protections through use.
+Unfortunately, you may face a more difficult legal dispute if you don’t register your trademark and somebody uses the material without your permission.
+Federal registration can also provide broader nationwide benefits.

 The term copyright applies to a collection of rights that you receive if you create an original piece of work.
 These rights demonstrate that you are the owner of the work and state what you can do with that work.
 The following rights apply to a copyrighted piece: